Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: Problem Formulation

 \section{Problem Formulation}

-To elaborate the proposed interpretable temporal logic guided reinforcement learning algorithm, the following example will be used as a running example throughout the work. \begin{example} Consider a modified safety-gym environment \cite{ray2019benchmarking} as shown in Fig. \ref{fig:ZoneEnv}, in which the robot is required to sequentially visit a set of locations while avoiding collisions.
-The set of propositions $\Pi$ is \{$\mathsf{Black\_Zone}$, $\mathsf{White\_Zone},\mathsf{Yellow\_Zone},\mathsf{Red\_Zone}$\}.
-Using above propositions in $\Pi$, an example sc-LTL formula is $\varphi\mathtt{_{safe}}=\lozenge(\mathsf{Black\_Zone}\wedge\lozenge\mathsf{White\_Zone})\wedge\neg\square\mathsf{Red\_Zone}\wedge\neg\square\mathtt{\mathsf{Yellow\_Zone}},$ which requires the robot to sequentially visit the black zone and the white zone while avoiding colliding with red zones and yellow zones.
-One of the safe robot trajectories is shown by the green arrows in Fig. \ref{fig:ZoneEnv}. \end{example} In this work, we are interested in encoding the task conditional states by the Transformer.
+To elaborate the proposed interpretable temporal logic guided reinforcement learning algorithm, the following example will be used as a running example throughout the work. \begin{example} Consider a modified safety-gym environment \cite{ray2019benchmarking}, in which the robot is required to sequentially visit a set of locations while avoiding collisions.
+The set of propositions $\Pi$ is \{$\mathsf{Black\_Zone}, \mathsf{White\_Zone},\mathsf{Yellow\_Zone},\mathsf{Red\_Zone}$\}.
+Using above propositions in $\Pi$, an example sc-LTL formula is $\varphi_{\mathsf{safe}}=\varphi_{\mathsf{dang}}\cup(\mathsf{Black\_Zone}\wedge(\varphi_{\mathsf{dang}}\mathsf{\cup White\_Zone}))$ where $\varphi_{\mathsf{dang}}=\neg\mathsf{Red\_Zone}\wedge\neg\mathtt{\mathsf{Yellow\_Zone}}$, which requires the robot to sequentially visit the black zone and the white zone while avoiding colliding with red zones and yellow zones. \end{example} In this work, we are interested in encoding the task conditional states by the Transformer.
 By representing via Transformer we hope to take advantage of its flexibility in encoding states and provide interpretable analysis of the robot's motion planning.
-Compared with automaton and RM based state representations, when using Transformer to encode the states, the gradually updated state representation can facilitate the agent\textquoteright s comprehension of the sub-goal at hand as the agent interacts with the environment, resulting in a mutual improvement, in which the Transformer guides the robot\textquoteright s motion and the selected actions improves the Transformer for better instructions.
+Compared with automaton and RM-based state representations, when using Transformer to encode the states, the gradually updated state representation can facilitate the agent\textquoteright s comprehension of the sub-goal at hand as the agent interacts with the environment, resulting in a mutual improvement, in which the Transformer guides the robot\textquoteright s motion and the selected actions improve the Transformer for better instructions.